stephenjkaplan/stephenjkaplan.github.io/_posts/2020-09-18-standup-comedy-recommender.md

 An important technical note here is that these genres are not _exclusive_ to each comedy special in the data set - a comedy transcript can belong to multiple genres.
-Each comedy special is assigned a weight for each topic/genre, and considered "belonging" to that genre if the weight is above that threshold.
+Each comedy special is assigned a weight for each topic/genre, and considered "belonging" to that genre if the weight is above some threshold.

 I put the genres in a dropdown menu in the Flask application.
 When a user selects a genre, Javascript code runs to filter out any comedy specials that are below a topic weight threshold of 0.2 for that genre.